cridrive66/manual/source/Introduction.rst

 Reporting bugs
 ^^^^^^^^^^^^^^
-If you find a bug in APRIORA plugin, please open a new issue (insert link) and tag it "bug".
+If you find a bug in APRIORA plugin, please open a new issue (insert link) and tag it "bug", or send an email to cristiano.guidi2@uni-rostock.de.

 Suggesting improvements
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you want to suggest a new feature or an improvement of a current feature, you can submit this on the issue tracker (insert link) and tag it "improvement".
+If you want to suggest a new feature or an improvement of a current feature, you can submit this on the issue tracker (insert link) and tag it "improvement", or send an email to cristiano.guidi2@uni-rostock.de.

 Latest changhes
 ---------------